Nungshit Mapi

-Nungshit Mapi is a 2015 Indian Meitei language film directed by Ajit Ningthouja, written by Herojit Naoroibam and produced by Reshi Thokchom, presented by DIS Construction Material Pvt.
+Nungshit Mapi is a 2015 Manipuri film directed by Ajit Ningthouja, written by Herojit Naoroibam and produced by Reshi Thokchom, presented by DIS Construction Material Pvt.
 Limited.
 It stars Kaiku Rajkumar, Bala Hijam and Bonium Thokchom in the lead roles.
 The film was released on 13 June 2015 at Bhagyachandra Open Air Theatre (BOAT).
 It was also premiered at Shankar Lal Auditorium, University of Delhi, New Delhi on 25 July 2015.